 - Synchronized AutoComplete across devices for better form completion.

-When should I use Custom Tabs vs Trusted Web Activity
+Custom Tabs vs Trusted Web Activity

 Trusted Web Activities extend the Custom Tabs protocol and shares most of its benefits.
 But, instead of providing a customized UI, it allows developers to open a browser tab without any UI at all.
 It is recommended for developers who want to open their own Progressive Web App, in full screen, inside their own Android app.

-Where is Custom Tabs available?
+Where are Custom Tabs available?